A First Nation interpreter explains the cedar medicine, Pukaskwa National Park of Canada, ON

-The Aboriginal Affairs Secretariat (AAS) was created in 1999 to provide national leadership and support within Parks Canada on matters relating to Aboriginal peoples and to facilitate the strengthening of relationships with Aboriginal Peoples.
+The Aboriginal Affairs Secretariat,now called the Indigenous Affairs Branch, was created in 1999 to provide national leadership and support within Parks Canada on matters relating to Indigenous peoples and to facilitate the strengthening of relationships with Indigenous Peoples.

-The AAS is located in the Parks Canada offices in the National Capital Region and currently consists of six employees.
-The Director of the Secretariat is accountable directly to the CEO.
-The AAS also provides support and networking possibilities for the many PCA staff working on Aboriginal Affairs across Canada.
+The Indigenous Affairs Branch is located in the Parks Canada offices in the National Capital Region and currently consists of eleven employees.
+The Director is accountable directly to the CEO.
+The Indigenous Affairs Branch also provides support and networking possibilities for the many PCA staff working on Indigenous Affairs across Canada.

-The broad objective of the AAS is to facilitate the participation of Aboriginal people in Canada's natural and cultural heritage places.
+The broad objective of the Indigenous Affairs Branch is to facilitate the participation of Indigenous people in Canada's natural and cultural heritage places.
 Flowing from that objective, five main priorities have been identified:

-- Increasing presentation and interpretation of Aboriginal heritage;
+- Increasing presentation and interpretation of Indigenous heritage;

-- Encouraging economic partnerships and opportunities with Aboriginal peoples;
+- Encouraging economic partnerships and opportunities with Indigenous peoples;

-- Commemorating new national historic sites focusing on Aboriginal history.
+- Commemorating new national historic sites focusing on Indigenous history.

 The Indigenous Affairs Branch is divided into three key program areas to ensure the delivery of the Agency's Program Activity commitments: